Single Operated Newsletter

 Nick’s List

 A New York-based food newsletter from Nick Greenberg about the best things to eat in and around the city, all categorized and broken up with fake superlatives and fun contests.
-The best ongoing one is “Worth the schlep?”, which determines whether a place at the far reaches of the city is … worth the schlep.
+The best ongoing one is “Worth the schlep?”, which determines whether a place in the far reaches of the city is … worth the schlep.

 Cooking in Quarantine

-Writer and author Sam Koppelman talks to some of the world’s best chefs on what to cook at home with limited ingredients … as well as how to maintain hope and sanity in these trying times through the practice of cooking.
+Writer and author Sam Koppelman talks to some of the world’s best chefs about what to cook at home with limited ingredients … as well as how to maintain hope and sanity in these trying times through the practice of cooking.

 Understanding the Power of Transformation!

 Remember, the other newsletter platforms mentioned above give you the mechanics for sending out a paid newsletter.
-But only PaidLetter.Com specializes in the psychology of converting readers into subscribers and will let you access our Proprietary System that makes getting your first 200 subscribers easy.
+But only PaidLetter plugs you into a 24/7/365 System that converts readers into subscribers.

 And 200 subscribers paying only $47 a month is a part-time six-figure income.
+(Plus we guarantee your success).

 This is money that flows in monthly (on the side).